LA police kill teen girl while firing shots at male suspect - NewsBreak

 LOS ANGELES (AP) — Los Angeles police fatally shot a 14-year-old girl who was inside a clothing store dressing room Thursday as they fired at a suspect who had assaulted a woman earlier, authorities said.

-Police also killed the male suspect, authorities said.
-He and the girl have not been named.
+The male suspect was also killed in the police shooting, authorities said.
 The woman who had been assaulted was taken to the hospital with moderate to serious injuries.

-The shots were fired around 11:45 a.m. at a Burlington store — part of a chain formerly known as Burlington Coat Factory — in the North Hollywood area of the San Fernando Valley.
+The shots were fired around 11:45 a.m. at a Burlington Coat Factory store in the North Hollywood area of the San Fernando Valley.

 Police initially responded to reports of a person being assaulted with a deadly weapon as well as reports of shots being fired, said Los Angeles police Capt.
 Stacy Spell at a news conference.
 Spell said officers opened fire when they saw the suspect assaulting another person.